Current Term Withdrawal

 - Dean of the student's major will also need to review the appeal and sign the form either recommending or denying the approval of the petition.

-- If the form does need to be approved by the Academic Appeals Subcommittee, the Office of the Registrar will forward it to the committee for their review.
+- The Office of the Registrar will forward it to the committee for final review.